ymobe/rapanui/rapanui-samples/contribution/contribution-readme.txt

 -- license based on the Mozilla Public License, with the added requirement that you attribute -- Moai (http://getmoai.com/) and RapaNui in the credits of your program.

-If you want to contribute to RapaNui with a great code sample feel free to create sample here in rapanui-samples/contribution/ and ask for a pull request!
+If you want to contribute to RapaNui with a great code sample, feel free to create sample in a sub folder ,here in rapanui-samples/contribution/.

+Then simply open a pull request!

-Use images in /images/ (or, at least) add them there to be sure everyone can succesfully display the assets needed to run your sample!
+Just remember to add all the assets needed to run your sample in your sample folder.